stigok/tumblagramme/README.md

 - [ ] Captcha on registration
 - [ ] Fix: invalid login attempts with correct username takes noticably longer to execute than with an invalid username
 - [ ] Install kerberos
+- [ ] Replace character 'x' with caret icon from bootstrap in tagSelector

 ### Thoughts